mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/aws/air-gapped/create-an-ami/index.md

 1. Follow the instructions to [build an AMI][kib_create_ami] in the setting an additional `--overrides overrides/offline.yaml` flag.

 Then, you can [seed your docker registry][seed-a-registry].

+This Docker image includes code from the MinIO Project (“MinIO”), which is © 2015-2021 MinIO, Inc. MinIO is made available subject to the terms and conditions of the GNU Affero General Public License 3.0.
+The complete source code for the version of MinIO packaged with DKP/Konvoy 1.8/Kommander 1.4 is available at this URL: https://github.com/minio/minio/tree/RELEASE.2020-12-03T05-49-24Z

+For a full list of attributed 3rd party software, see [D2IQ Legal](https://d2iq.com/legal/3rd).

 [kib_create_ami]: ../../../../image-builder/create-ami/
 [seed-a-registry]: ../seed-a-registry